Introduction to Buryatia

 In Buryatia, a distinction is made between the Mongolian and Buryat gelongs.
 After the destruction of the monasteries and the imprisonment of the monks in Mongolia during the Stalinist period of the 1930s, later, when Gandan monastery in Ulaan Baatar was opened, most of the old lamas were married.
 In order to justify continuing being married, some of the lamas claimed that the Eighth Bogdo Gegen Jabtzun Damba Hutukhtu, who was married and who was the only one of his lineage to actually be the political ruler of Mongolia between 1911–1924, had given permission for getsuls and gelongs to be married.
 From the research of Sherab Gyatso however, no such permission was ever granted.
 On the basis of this justification, there arose the tradition of married Mongolian getsuls and gelongs, and ordination was given within this framework.
 It is unclear whether there were married getsuls and gelongs in Mongolia prior to the destruction of the 1930s, and prior to the Mongolian Revolution, and this needs to be researched.
 In Tuva, which followed Mongolian custom, the 94 year-old monk Shinbayol told me that before the Revolution, gelongs did occasionally marry, sometimes after they had become gelongs, even if they knew this was against the Vinaya.

 This Mongolian custom of married getsuls and gelongs was however not accepted in Transbaikalia, and probably not in Kalmykia either.
-The Buryats did not become getsuls and gelongs in modern times then, because they followed more the Tibetan tradition and felt they monks should be celibate.
+The Buryats did not become getsuls and gelongs in modern times, then, because they followed more the Tibetan tradition and felt that monks should be celibate.
 This is why it is so dangerous that Choe Dorji has taken the getsul ordination from Mongolia, rather than taking it in Dharamsala, undoubtedly because he hopes to follow the custom of allowing married monks.

 Religious Practices at the Datsangs